juliusspencer/Southern-Lights/README.markdown

 The code was written as quickly as possible, doesn't use fragments, isn't the only way to do this and isn't designed for reusability.

-We're making the code available so others can learn, hack it around or just use it as is.
-We'd enjoy seeing other people take this and make their own variations, improvements etc.
+We are making the code available so others can learn, hack it around or just use it as is.
+We would enjoy seeing other people take this and make their own variations, improvements etc.

+We are not providing support.
+We will not be able to provide much if any time / support for this.
+If we receive requests we may or may not answer them based on available time.

 Third parties